Engee documentation

 Dependencies

-To use this parameter, select the Fill empty spaces in outputs (for logical indexing) parameters check box.
+To use this option, check the box Fill empty spaces in outputs (for logical indexing).

 Default value